-Anyone who helps the patient needs to know how to do the task.
-The patient may not cooperate, or may not be able to explain what she wants done.
+Anyone who helps the person with dementia needs to know how to do the task.
+The person with dementia may not cooperate with a helper, or may not be able to explain what she wants done.
 So you must know all the care-related skills so that you can explain them to replacement helpers if needed.

 Some tasks cannot wait for a substitute and you have to do them if the attendant is absent.
-Toilet visits, cleaning up, helping patients walk, giving meals are some examples.
-You have to be able to handle these yourself.
+Toilet visits, cleaning up, helping the person walk, giving meals are some examples.
+You must be able to handle these yourself.
 Take advice from a physiotherapist to make them less tiring and reduce the chance of injury.
 Keep any required gloves and masks to make tasks like diaper changes less unpleasant.
 Often, the fear of the task is more overwhelming than the task itself.
 Once you understand that you cannot avoid these tasks, you will find ways to do them.

 If done effectively, using a trained attendant can reduce your work as a family caregiver.
 With less effort being needed for care, you may be able to find more time and energy for your other work and responsibilities.